Apple set to roll out the iPhone 15. Here's what to expect.

 Should I upgrade?

-It can be tough to determine when it's time to retire your old smartphone and switch to the latest iPhone, and much of that decision could depend on what type of handset you currently use.
+It can be tough to determine when it's time to retire your old smartphone and switch to the latest iPhone.
+Much of that decision could depend on what type of handset you currently use.

 If you have a relatively new iPhone, such as an iPhone 12 or later model, you might be better off staying with your existing device, especially if Apple hikes its prices, Blanchard said.

-"I'm not seeing any crazy new chips, and I'm not hearing about any amazing new features," he added.
+"I'm not hearing about any amazing new features," he added.
 "We're not going to see anything super crazy interesting or different, unfortunately."

 But if you have a much older model smartphone, the iPhone 15 — with its new chip, improved camera features and USB-C port — could be a big step up.